discoverygarden/basic_ingest/README.md

 ## Usage

 Most of the improvements in this module appear automatically and don't require any further configuration.
-These include:

-* Some CSS to improve the user experience during ingest
+* Some CSS is provided to improve the user experience during ingest
-* Automatic suppression of fields with options (checkboxes, select fields, and radio buttons) if no options are present
+* Fields with options (checkboxes, select fields, and radio buttons) are automatically suppressed if they contain no options
-* Optional automatic redirection to a parent node when submitting Media that are media of the given node
+* When Media are ingested, an option is given to automatically redirect to that Media's parent
-* Optional automatic redirection to the Media submission form when creating nodes that expect media
+* When Repository Items are created that expect a Media to be attached, an option is given to automatically redirect to the Media submission form
-* Automatic selection and suppression of display hints when they're in the Media type mapping
+* Display hints can also be mapped to Media types so that the display hint selection is suppressed
-* Suppression of the PID field during Resource Item creation
+* The PID field is suppressed during Resource Item creation
-* Suppression of the show/hide row weights link
+* The link to show and hide row weights is suppressed

 ## Troubleshooting/Issues